 1. Water testing: Regularly test the water parameters, including ammonia, nitrite, and nitrate levels.
 This will give you an indication of the progress of the cycling process.
 In the beginning, ammonia levels will be high, followed by a spike in nitrite levels.
 As the cycling process progresses, the ammonia and nitrite levels will decrease, and the nitrate levels will start to increase.

-See also How often should you change a fish tank filter
+See also How to cool down fish tank water

 2. Visual cues: Observe the water in your tank for any visual cues.
 Cloudy or milky water can indicate the presence of beneficial bacteria, which is a positive sign.
 Additionally, if you notice any unpleasant odors, it may be an indication of high ammonia levels, and the tank may not be fully cycled yet.